Antenna measurement: Compact radiation measurement systems

+systems have been developed that operate in a standard laboratory environment without a dedicated anechoic chamber.

+These systems use a narrow-beam measurement antenna combined with narrow receiver bandwidth to suppress environmental reflections, enabling measurement of radiation patterns, total radiated power (TRP), antenna gain, efficiency, and effective radiated power (ERP) in frequency ranges used for wireless communications.

+A typical system can operate in a room as small as 4 × 4 × 3 m, covering frequency bands used by WiFi, Bluetooth, Zigbee, LoRa, and cellular IoT devices.

 Elevated range

 In an elevated range, the AUT and the measuring antenna are both mounted several wavelengths above ground leveal as a means of reducing the interference from waves reflected off the ground.

 Slant range

 In a slanted range, the receive antenna is mounted higher above ground than the AUT is, either by having the earth surface of the range sloping downward from the AUT mount, or by placing the receive antenna on a much higher mast.
 The sloping earth (either actual or effective) serves as a means to eliminate or reduce interference from symmetrical wave reflection, by angling the reflected waves to bounce underneath the receive antenna.
 In theory, the same technique could be applied in reverse, to bounce most of the earth-reflected waves above the receive antenna.

 Antenna parameters

 Except for polarization, the SWR is the most easily measured of the parameters above.
 Impedance can be measured with specialized equipment, as it relates to the complex SWR.
 Measuring radiation pattern requires a sophisticated setup including significant clear space (enough to put the sensor into the antenna's far field, or an anechoic chamber designed for antenna measurements), careful study of experiment geometry, and specialized measurement equipment that rotates the antenna during the measurements.